Jaco's daily fitness routine

 3. Sustainable: this routine is designed to minimize daily volume while maximizing weekly variety to lessen its impact on joints, ligaments and allow for shorter recovery times.

-4. Portable: this routine is designed to be relatively portable, minimizing the amount of required equipment and optimizing for equipment that is most commonly available.
+4. Portable: this routine is designed to be relatively portable, minimizing the amount of required equipment and optimizing for equipment easy to carry around and/or DIY.

 Equipment

 • A pull-up bar.
 Prefer freestanding or wall-mounted/ceiling-mounted bars to doorway bars.
+Preferably high enough to strap rings on it.
 Alternatively, a sturdy branch can suffice.
 Alternatively, rings can suffice.

 • A rowing machine.
 A very nice and versatile piece of equipment, ideal for warming up and slow days in which I do not feel like working out.